Janina Scarlet

 Janina Scarlet is a Ukrainian-born American author and clinical psychologist.
-She is known for incorporating and utilizing popular culture references in treating patients.
+She is known for utilizing popular culture references in treating patients.

 Early and personal life

 Scarlet was born and raised in Ukraine to a Jewish family.
 Scarlet and her family endured the Chernobyl disaster.
 As a child, she was poisoned and had severe migraines and seizures.
-Anti-Semitism also became prevalent.
 Her family then decided to secretly move to the US.
 After a year-long series of examinations, on September 15, 1995, they landed in America.

 Scarlet struggled with PTSD.
 She was also bullied for her origins; for instance, she was taunted as radioactive.
-A few years later, after watching X-men, she resonated to its character Storm.
+A few years later, after watching X-Men, she resonated to its character Storm.
 She was inspired by Storm's similar origins that rather strengthened her as an individual, and it prompted her to reframe her story — from a victim to a survivor.
 She decided to study psychology to be able to help others who struggled with their past too.

 Education and career

 Scarlet obtained a master's degree in psychology from Brooklyn College.
 In 2010, she acquired a doctorate in behavioral neuroscience from Graduate Center, CUNY.
 She earned a clinical psychology respecialization from Alliant International University and completed her post-doctorate training at Veterans Medical Research Center.

 She treated active duty Marines with PTSD via her work at the Veterans Medical Research Center.
 There, she noticed that many service members identified themselves with superheroes — many stated that they wanted to be Superman but believed that they failed because they developed PTSD.
 Scarlet once queried a patient whether Superman has vulnerabilities, and he responded Kryptonite; she then inquired whether Kryptonite made Superman any less of a hero, and there was a change of his perspective.
 It was a life-altering moment that made her apprehend the allegory of incorporating superheroes in treating psychological issues and disorders.

-Scarlet worked as a research faculty at Alliant International University from 2011–2017 and as a psychologist at Sharp Memorial Center from 2013–2017.
+Scarlet worked as a research faculty at Alliant International University from 2011 to 2017 and as a psychologist at Sharp Memorial Center from 2013 to 2017.
 She began working as clinical psychologist at the Center for Stress and Anxiety Management in California in 2012 and is currently the lead trauma specialist there.
 She specializes in treating anxiety, stress, trauma, and PTSD.
 Scarlet has also conducted and published psychological analysis of popular films, TV shows, and books.

-Scarlet is the recipient of the Eleanor Roosevelt Award for Human Rights by United Nations Association of the United States of America (San Diego Chapter) for her work in mental health education.
+Scarlet is the recipient of the Eleanor Roosevelt Award for Human Rights by the San Diego chapter of the United Nations Association of the United States of America for her work in mental health education.

 Scarlet has been featured as a character in the comic book Seven Days by Gail Simone.

-Scarlet worked as a mental health consultant on the fourth season of the HBO Max animated show Young Justice (TV series).
+Scarlet worked as a mental health consultant on the fourth season of the HBO Max animated show Young Justice.